asingh272024S/asingh272024S.github.io/docs/course-registration.md

 ![image](https://hackmd.io/_uploads/SkWg3_X6kx.png)

-*Figure 19: Search criteria menu.*
+*Search criteria menu.*

 Just enter the search criteria and add the course.
 You will then see the course in summary and will need to click the "Submit" button on the bottom right to confirm the classes.
 You can also drop courses in the same menu by selecting the action drop down in "Summary":

 ![image](https://hackmd.io/_uploads/B10B3dmT1l.png)

-*Figure 20: Action menu for registering or dropping a class.*
+*Action menu for registering or dropping a class.*

 Then select "Drop Web" and submit.